mitologistka/spotify-churn-analysis/README.md

   </tbody>
 </table>
 </div>

-We based on informations about 8000 people in 16-59 age with avg listening time at 2,5h per day whose listen minumum 1 song per day. if we will look at the dashborad we can se 26% on churn rate 26% what is really high churn usually is below 7%.
-Churn rate isn't really debends of gender because parts of the donut chart are quite eqqual similar situations in device churn rate because it's only 1-2% differences.
+The analysis is based on data from 8,000 individuals aged 16–59, with an average daily listening time of 2.5 hours, assuming at least one song played per day.

+The dashboard indicates a churn rate of 26%, which is significantly higher than typical levels in this segment (below 7%).

+Churn does not appear to vary substantially by gender, as the segments in the donut chart are roughly equal.
+Similarly, differences across device types are minimal, with variations of only 1–2%.

 ---
 ## Step 1: Configuration and Environment